Ballet, hip hop, Irish, Scottish Highland: We want to help dancers achieve their dreams.

 Merivale Podiatry specialises in Dance Podiatry.
 Our podiatrists have a complex understanding of dance and can effectively diagnose, treat and manage dance related injuries.
 We will work with your dance teacher and parents and develop treatment plans with your specific dance genre in mind.

-If you are unable to attend our clinic in Merivale, Christchurch, we offer an initial M-E-Health consultation using our Telehealth platform.
-Depending on your needs, your follow up consultations will continue over video conferencing or we will schedule an in-person appointment.
+If you are unable to attend our clinic in Merivale, Christchurch, we also offer a video telehealth alternative.
+Depending on your needs, your follow up consultations will continue over video conferencing or will be scheduled in-person.

 What should I bring to my dance consultation?

-Please come dressed in your dance gear if possible (or shorts and t-shirt) and wear convertible tights.
-You’ll need to bring your dance shoes and accessories, including ouch pouches and toe spacers.
-If you can bring a video of you dancing, please do, especially if you have footage of the move that is causing you pain.
+Please come dressed in your dance gear – including convertible tights – if possible, or shorts and t-shirt.
+You’ll need to bring your dance shoes and accessories, including ouch pouches, toe spacers, and other in-shoe items.
+If you can bring a video of your dancing, please do so, especially if you have footage of the move that is causing you pain.

 Early intervention of dance injuries and the development of genre-specific injury prevention plans can have long last benefits for dancers.
 Give your feet the TLC they deserve and come and see our specialist dance podiatrist, Georgina.